 Welcome to Fudan IAS 简体中文

-Research Fellowsviews:9766
+Research Fellowsviews:13819

-Guo earned his Ph.D. in political science from the University of Tennessee in 1999 and M.A. from Peking University in 1987.
+Guo earned his Ph.D. from the University of Tennessee in 1999 and M.A. from Peking University in 1987.
 His areas of specialization include comparative politics, international relations and methodology.
 His research interests include comparative politics and Chinese politics, comparative political economy, Sino-US relations, sustainable energy and environment, democratic transition, and economic transition.